Polycythemia Vera (PV) Education | Blood Cancer

 Frequently Asked Questions (FAQ)

-Polycythemia vera (PV) is a rare, chronic blood cancer in which the bone marrow makes too many red blood cells.
-This can lead to thicker blood and an increased risk of blood clots.
+Polycythemia vera (PV) is a chronic blood cancer characterized by the overproduction of red blood cells (erythocytosis).
+This can lead to thicker blood and an increased risk of life-threatening thrombotic events including stroke, deep vein thrombosis (DVT) and pulmonary embolism.1

 PV most often affects individuals over the age of 60, although it can occur at younger ages.
-Both men and women can develop PV.
+Both men and women can develop PV.1

-If not managed, PV can increase the likelihood of blood clots, strokes, heart attacks or other thrombotic events.
+If not managed, PV can increase the likelihood of blood clots, strokes, heart attacks or other cardiovascular and thrombotic events by four times compared to the general population.2

 Note: These FAQs are for educational purposes only and do not substitute medical advice.
 Patients should always consult their healthcare provider.